 Learn about diamond treatments for colour and clarity such as HPHT, coating, irradiation, fracture-filling, and laser drilling

-Learn and identify the common diamond look-alikes (simulants) such as synthetic moissanite, cubic zirconia, zircon, synthetic rutile, ST, GGG and YAG
+Learn and identify the common diamond look-alikes (simulants) such as laboratory-grown moissanite, cubic zirconia, zircon, laboratory-grown rutile, ST, GGG and YAG

-Learn about synthetic diamonds (man-made / lab-grown diamonds)
+Learn about laboratory-grown diamonds (man-made / lab-grown diamonds)

 Through extensive hands-on practice using gemstones, you will explore grading the colour, clarity and cut quality of a wide range of coloured stones.
 Coursework includes the study of the GIA Colored Stone Grading System; how to describe colour by hue, tone and saturation; and how to judge gem quality factors.
 Topics also include the relationship between light and colour and developing colour memory.
 Study of this content can improve the consistency and accuracy of coloured stone grading skills.
 Students must pass a two-stone practical exam to complete the class successfully.